valeriapolozun/udacity_operationalizing_ML/README.md

 # Operationalizing Machine Learning with Microsoft Azure

 In this project I demonstrate how to operationalize a ML model in MS Azure.
 This process includes the steps of model creation, model deployment as well as providing an URL end-point so that the model can be accessible by end-users.
+I will also create a pipeline, publish it and consume it by using the endpoint created.

+As a dataset we have a banking dataset available, which includes client data from a marketing campaign including age, job, education and other attributes as well as the information whether the client is subscribed to the certain bank product.
+The information on the subscription (yes or no) is our target variable: the task of our ML model will be make a prediction whether a new client will subscribe to the specific bank product or not.

 ## Architectural Diagram
 Here is an architectual diagram of the project visualizing the flow of operations from start to finish.